🍽️ Meat Guide

 What the evidence says

-Fresh beef is naturally Score 0, but aging, grinding, and improper storage can rapidly convert it into a major histamine trigger β€” the freshness chain is everything.
+Fresh beef is naturally low in histamine, but aging, grinding, and improper storage can rapidly increase its amine content.
+The freshness chain is the most important factor for sensitive individuals.

 0